 While pursuing my Bachelor's degree, I always aimed to be a part of Unilever or Procter and Gamble.
-I never understood the attraction force for these multinational companies.
+I never understood the attraction force of these multinational companies.
 But I still strived hard for an internship opportunity at least.
-As I studied the recruitment strategies in-depth, I realized these organizations are practicing inbound recruitment approaches for ages.
+As I studied the recruitment strategies in-depth, I realized these organizations are practising inbound recruitment approaches for ages.

 Like me, there are many candidates pursuing the same dream that you can relate to too.
 But is this our biasness towards some organizations?
 No. It is the organizations' years of hard work in building their employer brand image and carrying inbound recruitment marketing that is paying off.

 In this blog, you will learn about what inbound recruitment is, its benefits, drawbacks, and tips to conduct it.
 The tips for carrying out inbound recruitment will help you widen your talent pool.

 In inbound recruitment, organizations form a positive brand image through content marketing.
 They highlight their environment and culture that attracts candidates to them.
 Rather than the organizations looking for the candidates, it is the other way round.
 Inbound recruitment targets passive job seekers.
 They are the ones that are already employed somewhere but would want to opt for better opportunities with other employers.

 Did you know?
 The market is filled with 73% of passive job seekers.
 They are not always seeking jobs but would be interested in working with your organization in the future.
 Your inbound recruitment strategies will connect them to your organization which will lead to a diverse talent pool.